gwastro/pycbc/docs/tmpltbank.rst

 configuration file, which is provided on the command line.
 This configuration file contains options for all 3 stages of the workflow, and so is a little more involved than the sbank example given above.
-Here we provide a particularly detailed potential configuration for generating an uberbank on O1-like data.
+Here we provide a particularly detailed configuration for generating a bank equivalent to the uberbank on O1-like data.

 .. literalinclude:: resources/uberbank_example1.ini
    :language: ini